-Understanding the Khata and difference between ‘A’ Khata and ‘B’ Khata
+Understanding the Khata and the difference between ‘A’ Khata Vs ‘B’ Khata

 ‘A’ khata Vs ‘B’ Khata The Battle.

 You have lastly found the residential or commercial property of your choice, yet you’re still a little unclear concerning the papers you need, Like, the Khata.
 Don’t worry, we’ve broken it down for you here.

 The Khata.
 An essential document when buying a property.
 But what is it?